LOADING ...

 in New

-As a 20-year-old and playing in a band in Street
+As a 20-year-old and playing in a band in Bourbon

-Driving East on Highway 90, the song, light of my life
+Driving on Highway 90, the first song, light of my life

-Elvis was caught in a trap, the Beatles coming together
+Elvis was caught in a trap, the Beatles were together

-Sly was having a hot in the summertime and
+Sly was having a hot time in the and

-Paul Simon was in a clear ring with a
+Paul was in a clear ring with a boxer

-we'd play them every night at our gig on Bourbon Street
+Hell we'd play them every night at our gig on Street

-I knew that the stage was where I
+I knew that the stage was I belonged

-More about this later but the simple was that
+More about later but the simple fact was that

-jobs in my newly chosen profession had become scare that
+jobs in my chosen profession had become scare that fall

-In one of the most places on earth
+In one of the most musical places on

 The only work i could find was drums,

-I hadn't done since I was in the St, Catherine's school
+Something I hadn't done I was in the St, Catherine's school

-It did not take that club manager long to out that he had
+It did not take that manager long to figure out that he had

-It was the first and only job ever was fired and he
+It was the first and job ever was fired from and he

 was

-Trying to sort out my future, I to the past
+Trying to out my future, I looked to the past

-I headed back to shore to try to sort things out
+I back to Eastern shore to try to sort things out

 Yep, the prodigal son was home

-Before I knew it was back at the shipyard working as an
+I knew it was back at the shipyard working days as an

 electrician